vk0708/Java-For-Automation-Tester/README.md

 data_type variable_name = value;
 Example: int x = 10;

-## Java Keywords:
+### Java Keywords:

 Keywords in Java are also known as reserved words.
 These are the predefined words therefore they can’t be used as a variable name.
 If we will use keywords as a variable name, the result will be a compile-time error.
 The list of all the Java Keywords is given below.

 [Back to Top](README.md#java)
 </details>

-<details>
-<summary>Data Type</summary>
+## Data Types in JAVA
 The data type defines the type of value that can be stored in a variable.
 For example, if a variable has an int data type, it can only store an integer value.
 In java, there are two categories of data types.

+<details>
+<summary>Data Type</summary>

 1. Primitive Data Type: A primitive data type is predefined by the language and is named by a keyword or reserved keyword.
 There are eight types of primitive data types in java such as boolean, char, int, short, byte, long, float, and double.
 - boolean: boolean data type specifies only one bit of information and it is used to store only two possible values either true or false.